innovsync/EWS-For-Android/README.md

 For Exchange Server calendar sync

-This library used only for Exchange calendar sync.
-Dont know whether it will work perfectly for Exchange mail .
-The source code got from following url
+The Java source code got from following url.
+The original source code doesnot support directly in Android.
+So we add modifications to the source code to support in Android too.
+Since we used this library only for Calendar Sync, We dont know how it will work for other tasks like, email etc.

 http://stackoverflow.com/questions/9203073/problems-using-the-ews-java-api-on-android

 Add jars from LibsToadd folder to your android project for working.

-Source code for the above is in EWS Android folder
+Sample  code taking the calendars is below.

-Sample  code

 ExchangeService service = new ExchangeService();
 ExchangeCredentials credentials = new WebCredentials(email, password);